 Early on, Carmen was very focused on creating a specific style of wine – one that was elegant in nature – a wine that would pair well with a variety of foods.
 He hired Thomas Brown as the winemaker – as with Thomas’s other clients the Casa Piena wines are made at the state-of-the-art Outpost Winery on Howell Mountain.
 Besides making the wine, Thomas also works very closely in the vineyards with Barbour.

-Thomas is one of the busiest wine makers in the Napa Valley.
+Thomas is one of the busiest wine makers in Napa Valley.
 Several producers have showed us lists of all the Napa brands that he consults for and or provides direct winemaking services; this is an extensive list.
 He is from South Carolina and developed an interest in wine while attending the University of Virginia where his major was not wine related (he studied English and Economics).

-He moved to the Napa Valley in 1996 and took a job at All Seasons Bistro in Calistoga (known for their California cuisine, wine selection and long time in business – but unfortunately permanently closed in 2020).
+He moved to Napa Valley in 1996 and took a job at All Seasons Bistro in Calistoga (known for their California cuisine, wine selection and long time in business – but unfortunately permanently closed in 2020).
 While there, Thomas met winemaker Ehren Jordan who was working for Larry Turley at the time of Turley Wine Cellars.
 Thomas took a job with Ehren in the cellar at Turley in 1997 – spent several years there before beginning his own career and starting to consult for various clients (some of which were clients that Ehren was already working with).

 And within only 10 years of making wine in Napa Valley Thomas received two 100-point scores from Robert Parker – regardless of what your perception is of scores, creating several wines within a short period of time that receive 100 points from Parker was a watershed moment in Thomas’s consulting career.